vscorza0093/PushSwap_Simulator/README.md

 *rrb : reverse rotate b - shift down all elements of stack_b by 1.
 The last element becomes the first one.
 *rrr : rra and rrb at the same time.
 >
-# made with love in a cold pandemic weekend by paula, 42SP student, and vinicius.
+<h3> Made with love in a cold pandemic weekend by paula, 42SP student, and vinicius. </h3>

 Any issues please let us know ;)